What Is A Defined Outcome ETF?

 Because the ARK DIET ETFs offer some downside protection, an investor funds this protection by giving up part of the upside.

 In other words, investors are not paying cash for the insurance (the buffer).
-Instead, investors are paying with the first few percent of gains—in the case of ARK DIET, generally the first 5% of gains, and by accepting a limit on investors' returns.
+Instead, investors are paying with the first 5% of gains and by accepting a limit on investors' returns.

-This trade-off is what makes a buffered ETF a defined outcome product: investors know how much protection they have, and generally how much upside they’ll get.
+This trade-off is what makes an ARK DIET ETF a defined outcome product: investors know how much protection they have, and generally how much upside they’ll get.

 Upside Performance Profile (ARKK Performance Greater Than 5%)

-In an up market (when prices are rising), a buffered ETF lets investors benefit from gains—but not all of them.
+In an up market (when prices are rising), a buffered ETF lets investors participate in gains—but not all of them.

 Here’s why: